California flood sweeps cabins, cars down coastal canyon

-The troubles along the central coast came as a soaked Southern California was full of rain-related problems including stranded cars, toppled trees, homeless people needing rescue and an avalanche warning in one area.
+The dramatic scene about 115 miles northwest of Los Angeles came during a day of pounding rain in Southern California that caused flooding, rockslides and an avalanche warning.
+Trees were toppled, cars were stranded in surging water and five homeless people were rescued by helicopter Friday when their encampment was swamped.

-It even delayed the first post-presidential vacation of Barack Obama and his family.
-The first family had to be diverted from the Palm Springs airport to March Air Force Base 60 miles away.
+The storm disrupted the first post-presidential vacation of Barack Obama and his family.
+Their plane had to be diverted from the Palm Springs airport to March Air Force Base 60 miles away.

-The storm was the latest in a series that have caused a long drought to retreat from nearly half the state, a margin that could grow after a wet weekend.
+After years of dry weather, California has been buffeted by rain and snow this winter.
+Northern California has gotten the lion's share and most of that region has now emerged from drought.

+Another storm is expected during the weekend, and it's forecast to be fiercer than the previous two.
+A flash flood warning starting late Saturday has been issued for the San Francisco area.

 A swollen creek lifted five cabins off their foundations at midmorning and swept 22 vehicles down El Capitan Canyon in Santa Barbara County, fire Capt.
 Dave Zaniboni said.

-Firefighters rescued one person from a vehicle and another person got out of another vehicle on their own, he said.
-Neither was harmed.

-About 20 people stuck in the canyon were rescued from the private campground above a state beach about 115 miles northwest of Los Angeles, Zaniboni said.
+About 20 people stuck in the canyon were rescued from the private campground above a state beach, officials said.

+"The water kept getting higher, and higher and higher, and then all the debris kept backing up and took out all the bridges, overflowed the bank, took out a bunch of cabins, took out a bunch of cars," Todd Martin, who works at El Capitan campground, told the Santa Maria Times.

-Five of the vehicles and part of a cabin were found on the beach, he said.
+Five of the vehicles and part of a cabin were found on the beach, officials said.

-By early afternoon the latest storm system had dumped more than 5 inches of rain in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.
+By early afternoon more than 5 inches of rain had fallen in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.

-A sheriff's helicopter returning to an airport after the canyon incident spotted a car swamped by water and a woman screaming for help from higher ground nearby was hoisted to safety, Zaniboni said.
+A sheriff's helicopter returning to an airport after the canyon incident spotted a car swamped by water.
+A woman screaming for help from higher ground nearby was hoisted to safety, Zaniboni said.

-Throughout the day, forecasters issued a flurry of flash flood warnings and lower level advisories as the storm moved from north to south down the length of California with high rates of rainfall.

-"Storm #2 packing some punch," the Los Angeles-area National Weather Service office wrote.

-Five people were rescued from a homeless encampment that was flooded out in downtown Los Angeles.
-One of them was hospitalized, but for unrelated reasons, authorities said.

-In the San Diego area, four students had minor injuries after they were hit by a toppled tree near Chula Vista Middle School.
+In downtown Los Angeles, five people were rescued from a homeless encampment that was flooded.
+And in the San Diego area, four students had minor injuries after they were hit by a toppled tree near Chula Vista Middle School.

-Inland mountains were blanketed with snow, and the LA County Sheriff's Department warned of avalanche danger in Wrightwood, which is popular with recreation-seekers.
+Inland mountains were blanketed with snow, and the LA County Sheriff's Department warned of avalanche danger in Wrightwood.

-In Northern California, a section of state highway flooded in Sonoma County and water rose to the wheel hubs of cars along low-lying streets in and around Santa Cruz.

 Runoff and rockslides in the Santa Monica Mountains west of Los Angeles forced the California Highway Patrol to close all canyon roads in the Malibu area.